 - third parties with which Europol has cooperation agreements.

-Since its launch on 1 July 2009, SIENA has facilitated communications within Europol.
-In 2010, the following entities and countries started using it:
+Launched on 1 July 2009, the following year the following entities and countries started using it:

 - EU law-enforcement agencies

-- cooperating partners such as Eurojust and Interpol
+- cooperating partners such as Eurojust, Frontex, OLAF and Interpol

-- cooperating states outside the EU, such as Australia, Canada, Norway, Switzerland and the United States.
+- cooperating states outside the EU, such as Australia, Canada, Norway, Liechtenstein, Moldova, Switzerland and the United States.

 SIENA is compliant with all the legal requirements for data protection and confidentiality.